Excellence in Orange County Arm Lift (Brachioplasty)

 - Take 2 pills of Zofran and 2 pills of Celebrex at 1-2 hours before surgery.

-The procedure itself will take approximately 2-3 hours.
+The procedure will take approximately 2-3 hours.

-- Sutures will dissolve on their own.
+- Your incision sutures will dissolve on their own.

 - Do not use aspirin-containing products for at least 1 week.
 You may take Tylenol or pain medication as prescribed.